shpadocs/shpadocs.github.io/index.md

 ## Publications
-- [Cutting Out the Middle Man: A Game-Theoretic Analysis in Computability Logic of the Needham-Schroeder Protocol](link) Joint work with Cosimo Perini Brogi.
+- [Cutting Out the Middle Man: A Game-Theoretic Analysis in Computability Logic of the Needham-Schroeder Protocol](assets/docs/CoLProtocols_ITASEC.pdf) Joint work with Cosimo Perini Brogi.

   Cryptographic protocols constitute the cornerstone of secure communication in open